 What performance specs can you look for from an IP66 enclosure?
 You can count on an IP66 to provide the following:

-It’s important to note that although an IP66 enclosure is waterproof against hose-directed water, rain or snow, it’s not intended to be submerged in water.
-For an enclosure that’s resistant to temporary or prolonged submersion, you’ll need to move up to an IP67 (temporary) or IP68 (prolonged) enclosure.
+It’s important to note that although an IP66 enclosure is waterproof against hose-directed water and falling drops of rain or snow, it’s not intended to be submerged in water.
+For an enclosure that’s resistant to the harmful effects of temporary or prolonged submersion, you’ll need to move up to an IP67 (temporary) or IP68 (prolonged) enclosure.

-If you’ve decided that an enclosure with an IP66 rating is the right choice for you, great—Polycase makes it easy to get started with free quotes, customization options and sample enclosures.
-And if you need some more assistance with choosing the right enclosure for you, that’s okay, too—our experts will be glad to help!
+If you’ve decided that an enclosure with an IP66 rating is the right choice for you, great.
+Polycase makes it easy to get started.
+And if you need more assistance with choosing the right enclosure for you, that’s okay too.
+Our experts will be glad to help!
 Call Polycase at 1-800-248-1233 or contact us online for assistance.